The Mighty Columbia

 Photograph - Digital Capture

-This photograph was made with a Canon 5d MkIII camera just over the Oregon - Washington border looking east.
+This photograph was made just over the Oregon - Washington border looking east.
 That's Mt.
 Hood sticking up in the sky above the Columbia river.

 The Columbia is the largest river in the Pacific Northwest region of North America.
 It river rises in the Rocky Mountains of British Columbia, Canada, flowing northwest and then south into Washington, turns west to form most of the border between Washington and Oregon before emptying into the Pacific Ocean.
 The 1,243 mile long river has its largest tributary in the Snake River.
 The drainage basin is roughly the size of France and extends into seven U.S. states plus a Canadian province.